8 unique places to stay

 If you’d like a romantic setting for your holiday, you should check out

 Fretheim Hotel’s historic Tower Suite.
 This hotel dates all the way back to the mid-19th century, when it was still a farm run by farmer Christen Fretheim.
-It was around that time that the first tourists began coming here, mainly English lords wanting to fish for salmon.
+It was around that time that the first tourists began coming here, mainly English lords seeking to fish for salmon.
 Christen saw an opportunity to earn some money, and began renting out rooms in his house.

 a Romantic Package to have the champagne on ice when you check in.